 Roots and Shoots, part of the Jane Goodall Institute, has free online courses for kids and families to help people learn more about helping animals and the planet.

-Virtual Road Trip
+Go on a Virtual Road Trip

 Explore the beauty of national parks and scenery all across the US with the National Geographic Kids photo library containing images of beautiful and historical aspects of every state.

-Living Room Obstacle Course
+Set Up a Living Room Obstacle Course

 Set up blankets, pillows, and other items to create an obstacle course in the living room after you have cleared the area.
 Have one person put on a blindfold and one person call out instructions to help the other make it through without looking where they are going.